 Frequently Asked Questions

-Soak 1 cup of rice flour in 2 cups of water for 30 minutes.
-Add more water to make a milk-like batter and then make the dosas.
+Soak 1 cup of rice flour in 2 cups water for 30 minutes.
+Add more water to make a milk-like batter, then make the dosas.

-1. If the consistency of the batter is not proper, the dosas may crack or fall flat.
-The batter should be of watery consistency.
+1. If the batter’s consistency is improper, the dosas may crack or fall flat.
+The batter should be watery.

-2. The temperature of the pan is very important to make lacy neer dosas.
+2. The pan’s temperature is very important when making lacy neer dosas.
 It should neither be too high nor too low.

 Ingredients